Featured

 Click on the titles to learn more about each signature presentation and fill out the form below to book for your next event.

-If I Had a Dime: Hindsight to Foresight for Today’s Educators
+If I Had a Dime

 If I had a dime for every time I said, ‘You gotta take care of yourself before you can take care of others!’
 I would have been able to rebuild our entire community after our disaster.”
 A central part of the presentation highlights the importance of "Career Sustaining Behaviors" (Self-Care) and the critical role educators play in the long-term recovery of students and their peers by becoming a model of self-care for others to follow.
 His "people first" message offers opportunities for self-reflection, practical strategies to improve staff morale and retention, tips on communication strategies, and thoughtful lessons learned the hard way balanced with empathy, humor, and inspiration to provide educators the clarity needed to overcome adversity.